Preparing for Departure

-- International students new to SFU are covered automatically by the GuardMe emergency medical insurance plan for the first term in which they are registered.
+- International students new to SFU are covered automatically by the GuardMe emergency medical insurance plan for their first term.

-- If you are eligible, you may be able to cancel (opt out of) the guard.me@SFU pllan.
+- If you are eligible, you may be able to cancel (opt-out of) the guard.me@SFU plan.

 - Contact an International Student Advisor for any questions regarding medical insurance.